-She did preschool (Mother’s Day Out) at a nearby church last year (which traumatized our son to see her go off without him), and she had a lot of wonderful friends.
+She did preschool at a nearby church last year (which traumatized our son to see her go off without him), and she had a lot of wonderful friends.
 Unfortunately, the majority would be attending different schools.

-Her best friend there invited her to a birthday party, and I was nervous that she would be ignored by her “best friend” at the party in favor of other children.
+Her best friend there invited her to a birthday party.
+I was nervous that she would be ignored by her “best friend” at the party in favor of other children.

-I was dismayed to find that it was a charter school about 45 minutes from our own home (which would mean a long, expensive commute each day).
-This charter school had everything we could want, though – friends, an excellent education in three languages (English, Spanish, and Mandarin), and an education that focused on leadership.
+I was dismayed to find that it was a charter school about 45 minutes from our own home.
+This would mean a long, expensive commute each day).
+But the charter school had everything we could want!
+Friends, an excellent education in three languages (English, Spanish, and Mandarin), and an education that focused on leadership.

 But again, it was too much time from home – with a long commute to boot.